 There are two main types of life insurance.
 Term life insurance offers protection for your loved ones for a specified period of time.
-Permanent (or whole) life insurance policies do not expire; they are intended to protect you for your entire life.
-Some types of these policies accumulate cash value.
+Permanent (or whole) life insurance policies do not expire; they are intended to provide protection for your entire life.
+Some types of permanent policies accumulate cash value.
 Read on to find out which may be right for you.

 How long does term life insurance last?

-It’s called term because the insurance lasts for as long as the term you select.
+It’s called term because your insurance premiums last for as long as the term you select.
 Term policies pay death benefits — if you die during the period covered by the policy, proceeds will go to your beneficiaries.
 Term life insurance can be for as little as one year and up to 30 years.
 Most companies offer policies in increments of 5 or 10 years, so you can get coverage for 5, 10, 20 or 30 years, for example.
-Once the term runs out, you’re no longer covered.
-If you stop paying premiums, you won’t be covered, either.
+Once the term runs out, you’ll have the option to continue coverage, but at a higher premium.

 Sometimes, it is possible to convert a term life policy into a whole life policy, but it depends on your insurance provider and their terms and conditions.
 This is one of the things to ask an advisor when considering options for life insurance.

 Term life insurance is often the most affordable, because the rate of your premium is locked in for the term you select.
 Payments are made monthly.
 The amount of your premium varies according to your health and other factors, but will be lower than premiums for most whole life insurance policies, which last a lifetime and build cash value.

 As the name implies, whole life insurance covers you for your whole life, provided you continue to pay your premiums.
 Whole life insurance typically comes with guaranteed level premiums — the amount will never change as long as premiums are paid.

 Whole life insurance policies pay death benefits (proceeds after death) and they may also build cash value.